 - Strain liquid through a nut milk bag, paint strainer bag or very, very fine cheesecloth, pressing out all the liquid you can.

-- Discard solids or save them for adding to baked treats.
+- Discard solids or save them for adding to smoothies or baked treats.

-- Use immediately or store in the fridge.
-Good for 3-4 days.
-Since there are no preservatives or fillers, the fat in the coconut milk may separate on the top if stored in the fridge.
+- Since there are no preservatives or fillers, the fat in the coconut milk may separate on the top if stored in the fridge.
 Just shake or stir before using.